-Goodwin, a Republican, was the representative for Minnesota's 10th congressional district from 1931 to 1933.
+Goodwin was the representative for Minnesota’s 10th congressional district and was a Republican.
+He served from 1931 to 1933.

 From Dec 1925 to Feb 1933, Goodwin missed 69 of 399 roll call votes, which is 17.3%.
 This is on par with the median of 16.4% among the lifetime records of representatives serving in Feb 1933.
 The chart below reports missed votes over time.